• Recipe Index

 2. Parsley can be picked and washed the day before, just dry the parsley before bundling it in a dry towel and then in a plastic bag in the refrigerator.

-3. Fine bulgur wheat does not need to be soaked, just rinsed and drained.
+3. Fine bulgur wheat does not need to be soaked or cooked, just rinsed and drained.

 4. For gluten-free, low-carb or keto diets, simply omit the bulgur from the recipe.

 5. Though not authentic, quinoa can be used in place of bulgur for a gluten-free Tabbouleh salad.
-Simply cook quinoa according to package directions and let cool before combining with the rest of the ingredients.
+Cook quinoa according to package directions and let cool before combining with the rest of the ingredients.

 Nutrition